 A counterculture comedy pioneer who evolved from stoner anarchy into a respected actor and passionate advocate for Chicano art.

-Cheech Marin didn't just tell jokes; he helped define the comic voice of a generation with Tommy Chong, turning the laid-back, weed-fueled exploits of two Chicanos into a counterculture phenomenon.
-The Cheech & Chong records and films of the 1970s were seismic, vulgar, and wildly successful, making Marin a household name.
-But he deliberately stepped out of that long shadow, proving his range as an actor in dramas like 'Born in East L.A.' and as the steady Detective Joe Dominguez on 'Nash Bridges.'
-His later career is marked by a string of beloved voice roles in animated films from 'The Lion King' to 'Coco.'
-Perhaps his most significant pivot has been as a curator and champion of Chicano art, building one of the world's finest private collections and establishing The Cheech Marin Center for Chicano Art & Culture to ensure its legacy.
+Cheech Marin co-created the comedy duo Cheech & Chong in the 1970s, turning the weed-fueled exploits of two Chicanos into a counterculture phenomenon with records and films.
+Born in 1946, he stepped out of that shadow by playing dramatic roles in 'Born in East L.A.' and Detective Joe Dominguez on 'Nash Bridges.'
+His later career includes beloved voice roles in 'The Lion King' and 'Coco.'
+Marin built one of the world's finest private collections of Chicano art.
+He established The Cheech Marin Center for Chicano Art & Culture in Riverside, California, to ensure the work's legacy.

 1946–1964